 Books Published by McMaster Divinity College Press and Pickwick (Wipf and Stock)

-MDC Press has five Series under which the books we publish are arranged:
+MDC Press has six series under which the books we publish are arranged:

 - Studebaker, Steve, ed.
 Defining Issues in Pentecostalism: Classical and Emergent.
 (Theological Studies Series 1) (2008).

 - Studebaker, Steve, ed.
 Pentecostalism and Globalization: The Impact of Globalization on Pentecostal Theology and Ministry.
 (Theological Studies Series 2) (2010).

 - Croteau, David.
 You Mean I Don’t Have to Tithe?
 (Theological Studies Series 3) (2010).